 When displayed to the sponsor-user, reports may also have ads integrated therein, similar to pages/screen views displayed to users discussed previously.
-In the example, say tisers in the telecommunications industry.
-When the sponsor-user of the example logs in, the server 27 queries the corresponding Sponsor Object 33a for the company's SIC code and industry description.
-Recognizing a match, program 31 places the other company's ad on the report screen 15 view displayed to the sponsor-user.
+In the example, say 35 another company previously placed an ad targeting advertisers in the telecommunications industry.
+When the sponsor-user of the example logs in, the server 27 queries the corresponding Sponsor Object 33a for the company's SIC gram 31 places the other company's ad on the report screen view displayed to the sponsor-user.
 If the sponsor-user clicks on the ad, program 31 records the hit for the other company's advertisement, just as it would with any other end user.
-As such, program 31 tracks advertiser usage as user infor-This data is stored in the sponsor's Users Objects 33a (FIG. 5a).
-When the sponsor-user of the example decides to create a second package, the sponsor-user clicks on a "request an ad package" option and completes a form detailing the package (number of hits/click throughs requested, profiling, 25 etc.).
+As such, program 31 tracks advertiser usage as user infor- 45 mation and develops demographic profiles for advertisers.
+This data is stored in the sponsor's Users Objects 33a (FIG. 5a).
+When the sponsor-user of the example decides to create a second package, the sponsor-user clicks on a "request an ad package" option and completes a form detailing the package (number of hits/click throughs requested, profiling, etc.).
 This time however the sponsor-user decides not to identify a target market for this ad.
-Impressed by the system's regression information, the sponsor-user decides instead to choose "auto target" and allow program 31 to make the most efficient use of the new ad.
-Graphics of the 30 profiling. new ad are "pasted" onto the form and submitted to server
+Impressed by the system's regression information, the sponsor-user decides instead to choose "auto target" and allow program 31 to 55 make the most efficient use of the new ad.
+Graphics of the new ad are "pasted" onto the form and submitted to server